 Although braids are fun and make styling your hair much easier, they can also weigh your hair down, which can lead to breakage.
 Be sure to give your hair a break in between protective styles to allow it to breathe and recuperate.
 This time in between installs is the perfect opportunity to apply strengthening masks, deep conditioning treatments and any other necessary steps to keep your hair healthy and hydrated.

 Braids are a great way to help your hair grow.
-Using human hair, rather than synthetic hair will keep your hair more moisturized as it’s not as drying as synthetic hair.
-Check out our bulk hair for braiding to find the perfect hair for your braids!
+Using human hair, rather than synthetic hair will keep your hair more moisturized, as it’s not as drying as synthetic hair.
+Check out our bulk hair for braiding to find the perfect hair for your braids, and follow our guide to learn how to use them to braid!